meilisearch/integration-guides/guides/scopes.md

 ### Access

-When a member of the integration team owns a repository, he/she has full access to this repository, i.e. Admin access on GitHub.
+When a member of the integration team owns a repository, they have full access to this repository, i.e. Admin access on GitHub.

 However, a great power comes with a great responsibility.
 It means:
 - Merging with Bors (using `bors merge`) should always be privileged.
 Only merge manually they is no other alternative.